 How can I tell if my chest is a Gerstner?

 There are three main areas to look for identifying marks.
 First, look for the Gerstner name to be stamped on the catches or lock.
 Second, look for a Gerstner name tag to be located on the face of the bottom drawer.
 (Sometimes the tags have come off, but there will be an outline of where a tag used to be).
 Finally, there will sometimes be a stamp on the inside of the bottom of the chest cavity.
 To look for this stamp, one must remove the long drawers, extend the front lid and inspect the inside of the chest bottom.
-If none of the above three are found and you still believe this chest to be a Gerstner, follow the Age of Chest guidelines.

 What is the current value of my older chest?